Variable selection and basis learning for ordinal classification: Numerical studies

-Remarkably, in both data sets, SOBL methods (ord-MGSDA and ord-fastPOI) select fewer variables than corresponding sparse multiclass LDA methods while maintaining similar or lower $ l_0 $ values than sparse LDA methods.
-It is notable that in the case of the glioma data set, ord-fastPOI reports a smaller value of $ l_2 $ loss than fastPOI even though fastPOI has a lower $ l_0 $ loss than ord-fastPOI.
-In glioma dataset, FWOC performs best in terms of classification performance with respect to $ l_0 $ loss, but FWOC selects too many variables which makes interpretations somewhat clumsy.
-PCLM is best in terms of the $ l_2 $ loss in both cases.
-However, PCLM also selects significantly more variables than ord-MGSDA and ord-fastPOI.
+It is notable that in the case of the Glioma dataset, SOBL-fastPOI and OSBL-fastPOI report smaller values of $ l_2 $ loss than fastPOI even though fastPOI has a lower $ l_0 $ loss than SOBL-fastPOI and OSBL-fastPOI.
+In Glioma dataset, FWOC performs best in terms of classification performance with respect to $ l_0 $ loss, but FWOC selects too many variables which makes interpretations somewhat clumsy.
+Similarly, while PCLM appears to be optimal in terms of the $ l_2 $ loss, it selects significantly more variables than SOBL-MGSDA and OSBL-fastPOI.
+Overall, SOBL methods report lower $ l_k $ losses than OSBL methods.

-We further take a look at the difference between the selected variables of SOBL and non-ordinal sparse multiclass LDA methods.
-For this, we fit ord-MGSDA, ord-fastPOI, MGSDA, and fastPOI with 5-fold cross-validation based on all sample.
-For SOBL, we select $ (\lambda, \eta) $ by the two-step tuning procedure proposed in Section \ref{subsec: tuning}.
-After fitting, we plot the sample group means of selected variables, in Figures \ref{fig: varsel-glioma} and \ref{fig: varsel-all}.
+We take a further look at the difference between the selected variables of SOBL and other methods.
+In both datasets, we fit SOBL-MGSDA, MGSDA, FWOC and PCLM.
+After fitting, we plot the sample group means of selected variables in Figure \ref{fig:varsel-realdata}.
+The results from SOBL method based on other SLDAs and the OSBL are omitted as their patterns are similar to that of SOBL-MGSDA.

-We observe that SOBL selects only ordinal variables while sparse multiclass LDA methods select both ordinal and non-ordinal variables.
-As in the simulation results presented in Section \ref{subsec: sim-var}, we may interpret that SOBL selects variables in the ordinal discriminant variable set, $J_{disc}^{ord} $, which is strictly contained in discriminant features $ J_{disc} $.
-In Table \ref{tab: realdata}, we have already observed that, contrary to the classification performance reported in the simulations, SOBL has comparable classification power to non-ordinal sparse LDA.
-This reflects that ordinal discriminant variables in Glioma and ALL data sets have strong enough signals for classification and SOBL indeed chooses such ordinal discriminant variables.
+For the Glioma data, not only ordinal classification methods but also the SLDA method (MGSDA) has a high value of $|\widehat D \cap \widehat J_{ord}|/|\widehat D|$ in Table \ref{tab: realdata}, which implies that the Glioma data set has a strong ordinal signal.
+This is also observed in the first row of Figure \ref{fig:varsel-realdata}, in which most selected variables are order-concordant.
+The distinction between SOBL and the other methods is more clearly revealed in the class mean plot of the ALL dataset (bottom row).
+In the ALL dataset, nominal variables' signal strength is comparable to or even stronger than ordinal variables.
+Despite this, It is remarkable that only SOBL properly selects ordinal variables, while FWOC and PCLM do not.

+The selected variables (genes) by SOBL are all either upregulated or downregulated in the Glioma and ALL datasets.
+Many of the identified genes are experimentally known to have such relations.
+For example, the gene RIMS3 identified for the ALL dataset is known to be highly upregulated \citep{hicks2016molecular, malmberg2019accurate}, and KIAA0101 for the Glioma dataset is known to be related to progression of cancer \citep{wang2022kiaa0101}.
+For a detailed discussion, see Section S4 of the supplementary material.